 (j) Plane C is tangential to an arbitrary disc of diameter of 450 mm.
-Design the cross-section area at the enclosure inlet so that the airspeed at plane C remains below the maximum permissible tolerance for speed uniformity defined in point (l) of this paragraph.
-If necessary, use flow straighteners or diffusion plates at the inlet’s side upstream of plane B to ensure the highest possible level of uniform flow at plane C;
+Design the cross-section area at the enclosure inlet so that the airspeed at Plane C remains below the maximum permissible tolerance for speed uniformity defined in point (l) of this paragraph.
+If necessary, use flow straighteners or diffusion plates at the inlet’s side upstream of Plane B to ensure the highest possible level of uniform flow at Plane C;

-(k) Calculate the airspeed values at nine positions in plane C as defined in Figure 7.4.
-Divide plane C into nine equal areas by lines parallel to the sides of the plane (l1 represents plane C’s height – l2 represents plane C’s axial depth).
-Point C5 shall be the centre of plane C. The remaining 8 points shall be equally distributed around point C5 and placed in the middle of the imaginary lines between point C5 and the enclosure’s walls at plane C as demonstrated in Figure 7.4.;
+(k) Calculate the airspeed values at nine positions in Plane C as defined in Figure 7.4.
+Divide Plane C into nine equal areas by lines parallel to the sides of the plane (l1 represents plane C’s height – l2 represents plane C’s axial depth).
+Point C5 shall be the centre of Plane C. The remaining 8 points shall be equally distributed around point C5 and placed in the middle of the imaginary lines between point C5 and the enclosure’s walls at Plane C as demonstrated in Figure 7.4.;